 But you can hire virtual assistants on an hourly basis on demand.

 And so you can hire virtual assistants to do anything you don't like to do at a fraction of the cost.

 And many of them are offshore and in foreign countries, but they speak very good English.
+If you're a native speaker or even just get used to reaching out to the help of English tutors, you will be able to perceive your virtual assistant's speech easily.
 They communicate really well, would you put them in front of a client or a customer?

 Maybe not, but to do all that other stuff that you don't like to do, you can hire a virtual assistant.

 I had another mentor that said, “If you don't know what to hire them for, sit at your desk and start tapping your pencil until you come up with an idea.”